 2. Must display creativity and proper use of grammar.

-• Students must include their first and last names, school and teacher or parent’s name at the top of
+• Students must include their first and last names, school and teacher or parent’s name at the top of their essays.

 • Deadline for essays is normally no later than mid-December.